publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCXIX/m__us_usc_t16_s460hhh–4.md

             (B) proposals for public facilities to be developed, expanded, or improved for the Recreation Area, including one or more visitor centers to accommodate both local and out-of-State visitors;

             (C) plans for the management of natural and cultural resources in the Recreation Area, with emphasis on the preservation and long-term scientific use of archaeological resources, with priority in development given to the enforcement of the Archaeological Resources Protection Act of 1979 ([16 U.S.C.
-470aa][/us/usc/t16/s470aa] et seq.) and the National Historic Preservation Act ([16 U.S.C.
-470][/us/usc/t16/s470] et seq.) within the Recreation Area;
+470aa][/us/usc/t16/s470aa] et seq.) and the National Historic Preservation Act <sup>\[2\]</sup>  <sup><sup> 2 See References in Text note below. </sup></sup>  within the Recreation Area;

             (D) wildlife and fish resource management plans for the Recreation Area prepared in consultation with appropriate departments of the State of Nevada and using other available studies of the Recreation Area;